idena-network/idena-docs/docs/wp/technology.md

 Newbies cannot terminate their identities to withdraw the stake.

+Newbies cannot participate in the governance of the network.
+While adresses with this status can get rewards for mining and participating in oracle votes, their votes are not counted and do not make a difference in the final outcome of a voting: they cannot influence a hard fork voting or an oracle voting.

 ### Losing stake

 If cryptoidentity is killed by the network, then a part or the entire stake gets burnt depending on the age and status of the identity: identities receive stake protection according to the stake protection implemented with [IIP-4](/docs/iip/iip-4#validation-failure-stake-protection).